xtreme22886/ps4-waker-rest/README.md

 # ps4-waker-rest

 This is simple REST-wrapper around [ps4-waker](https://github.com/dhleong/ps4-waker).
+Use for Samsung SmartThings

 **Warning**: no authentication is performed.
 Don't expose this service to outside network.